 Take a moment to reflect on your recent SEO journey.
 Have you found yourself fully immersed in the world of SEO, wondering where you started and where you’re headed?

-As a digital marketer, it’s important not to overlook the advantages of technical SEO for your website and server for access, crawling, and indexing.
+As a digital marketer, it’s important not to overlook the advantages of enhancing your site’s technical SEO for better access, crawling, and indexing.
 Technical SEO is a crucial piece of the puzzle that involves comprehending search algorithms and optimizing significant elements like internationalization, mobile-friendliness, and content management system guidelines.
 Additionally, on-page SEO is just as crucial to consider, ensuring your content is optimized with relevant keywords, meta tags, and a well-structured hierarchy.
 Off-page SEO, which includes link building and establishing authority through reputable sources, also greatly enhances your website’s visibility and credibility.